-Silicone is a polymerized dimethyl siloxane and is widely used implant materials.
-Maxillofacial PSIs are made from solid silicone and are used for soft tissue augmentation.
+Silicone (polymerized dimethyl siloxane) is widely used implant materials and are used for soft tissue augmentation.
 These implants can be easily modified intraoperatively as well.
-For bony defects, PEEK and PMMA are the most popular polymers.
+For bone defects, PEEK and PMMA are the most popularly polymers.
 PEEK has a strong semicrystalline polyaromatic polymer that is needed to withstand repeated stress therefore is manufacturer's choice for maxillofacial implants.

-PSI best fits with greater accuracy with added benefit of shorter rehabilitation time in cases of

-- Congenital craniofacial deformities (such as Crouzon or Treacher-Collins syndrome, hemifacial microsomia) or Acquired defects due to trauma or Pathological lesions.
+PSI best fits with greater accuracy with added benefit of shorter rehabilitation time in cases of - Congenital craniofacial deformities (such as Crouzon or Treacher-Collins syndrome, hemifacial microsomia) or Acquired defects due to trauma or Pathological lesions.
 These congenital deformities are associated with aesthetic and functional problems, such as facial disharmony, facial asymmetry, and masticatory problems.
 In PSI placement, there is no donor site morbidity unlike in Autogenous bone grafting where surgical failure might be more, and subsequent difficulty in reoperation prevails.
 However, in PSIs, patient may face problem in terms of biocompatibility depending on the material and an increase in the surgical cost accompanying the material cost.